Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/cache.md

 response.cache(CacheSeconds());
 ```

-## Build your own Caching Strategies
+## Build your own caching strategies

 If you don't want to use the caching strategies provided by Hydrogen, then you can create your own to use in your project.